 Head Lice-students will be sent home and cannot return until lice free.
-Students may return when they have been properly treated for nits and most of the eggs have been removed.
+Students may return when they have been properly treated for nits and all of the eggs have been removed.
+Students will need to be checked by School Nurse to return to school.